 The Great Need for Transportation

 Statistics show that every year around 600,000 older adults can no longer drive.
-That makes it hard for the elderly to shop for what they need, get to the doctor for their appointments or even attend social events.
+That makes it hard for older adults to shop for what they need, get to the doctor for their appointments or even attend social events.

-Such instances increase the elderly and disabled isolation, negatively affecting their well-being and health.
+Such instances increase the isolation, negatively affecting their well-being and health.
 Transportation is a big issue for family caregivers.
-According to the National Aging and Disability Transportation Center (NADTC) survey, over 40 percent of caregivers spend additional time arranging or providing transportation for the disabled and elderly.
+According to the National Aging and Disability Transportation Center (NADTC) survey, over 40 percent of caregivers spend additional time arranging or providing transportation for persons with a disability or older people.

-This guide looks at the free transportation services for disabled and elderly individuals.
+This guide looks at the free transportation services for those with challenges accessing safe transportation.
 These services are made possible by government programs, charities, or eldercare locator service churches.

 The Cost and Payment of Mobility Services

-Transportation option costs for elderly individuals vary.
-Special transportation service (Public Para-Transit Services) for the disabled or elderly is almost twice the cost of public transportation covering the same distance and route.
-Other Volunteer Driver Programs could charge up to ten dollars, while others charge nothing to disabled individuals.
+Travel option costs for senior individuals vary.
+Special transportation service (Public Para-Transit Services) for older adults and those with a disability almost twice the cost of public transportation covering the same distance and route.
+Other Volunteer Driver Programs could charge up to ten dollars, while others charge nothing to individuals with a disability.

 You can also opt to use private services, but they charge as much as twenty to forty dollars for every trip made.
 Medicare pays for medically needed transportation services that occur suddenly, such as the use of an ambulance.
-Medicare will not cover non-emergency or non-medical transportation even if the elderly or disabled attend a medical appointment.
+Medicare will not cover non-emergency or non-medical transportation even if the persons with a disability or older adults attend a medical appointment.

-Medicaid offers transportation assistance for the disabled or seniors.
+Medicaid offers transportation assistance for older people with disabilities.
 Remember that Medicaid is not one program but a collection of different resourceful programs.
 These programs’ benefits differ in other states.
 Some programs via Home and Community Based Services Waivers offer to fund transportation.
 The transportation programs do not require that ride is for physical therapy or medical appointments.

-Medicaid also helps the elderly or disabled by paying a Personal Care Attendant to take care of them.
-These assistants will accompany the disabled or elderly on Para-Transit services.
+Medicaid also helps persons with a disability or older adults by paying a Personal Care Attendant to take care of them.
+These assistants will accompany the individual on Para-Transit services.
 Typical Medicaid also covers medical and non-emergency transportation.

 Who is Eligible for Free Transportation?

 Assisted transportation eligibility requirements will depend on the type of transportation service.
 One of the standard eligibility requirements is one’s disability level.
-There are private rides that might not be able to accommodate the disabled or elderly individuals that cannot move without the help of a wheelchair.
+There are private rides that might not be able to accommodate the individuals that cannot move without the help of a wheelchair.

 Other services offered by Medicaid could require a designation “disabled” emblem from the Social Security Administration to provide transportation assistance.
-In such a case, elderly individuals that are feeble due to aging do not qualify for this assistance.
+In such a case, older individuals that have challenges due to aging do not qualify for this assistance.

 Some programs only offer rides for medical appointments that are non-emergency.
-Some programs have no requirements which allow the disabled to use the service for errands and shopping.
+Some programs have no requirements which allow those with disabilities to use the service for errands and shopping.
 Also, you must have registered first for most private rides before scheduling rides with them.

 Free Rides & Transportation Services